auth0-developer-hub/api_express_typescript_hello-world/README.md

-# Express.js Authorization: Basic API Access Control Sample
+# Express.js Authorization: Role-Based Access Control Sample

-This TypeScript code sample demonstrates how to implement authorization in an Express.js API server using Auth0.
+This TypeScript code sample demonstrates how to implement Role-Based Access Control (RBAC) in an Express.js API server using Auth0.

 ## Run the Project